-Email:

-I can be reached by email at Billy.Quarles@tamuc.edu.
-Please put "Solar System" in your email subject header.
+Email: I can be reached by email at Billy.Quarles@tamuc.edu.
 It may take me up to 24 hours to send you a response (48 hours on the weekend or holidays).

-Slack Direct Message:

-I can be reached via Slack Workspace.
+Slack Direct Message: I can be reached via Slack Workspace.
 See above for details.

-Student Hours: Student hours are available in both face-to-face and virtual formats.
+Office Hours: Office hours are available in both face-to-face and virtual formats.
 Student hours are times that I set aside when I promise to be in my office so that you can come by and talk to me, no appointment needed.
 During student hours, you can ask questions about the course material, ask about homework, see your current grade, or ask other questions about the class or astronomy in general.
+Since this is a fully online course, I realize it is likely not convenient for you to come to my real-world office, so feel free to use email for these same purposes any time of day.
 Note: you're paying to understand the material, get your money's worth.